Top 9 business books on managing remote teams

 6. The Remote Facilitator’s Pocket Guide — Kirsten Clacey and Jay-Allen Morris

-Many people are intimidated by remote communication — after all, technical barriers and invisible social norms can make collaboration across borders quite challenging.
-And that’s why The Remote Facilitator’s Pocket Guide aims at helping you improve the quality of your remote meetings.
+Most people are intimidated by remote communication due to technical barriers and invisible social norms.
+The Remote Facilitator’s Pocket Guide aims to address these challenges and help distributed teams improve the quality of their remote meetings.

 highlight boxes icon